Merrishia Singh-Naicker

 Time to combat mental health stigma in the church

-In recent years, the question of mental health has come to the fore, especially post the Covid-19 pandemic.
+In recent years, the question of mental health has come to the fore, especially after the Covid-19 pandemic.
 In Christian communities, there is a stigma around seeking professional help.

 Read more about Time to combat mental health stigma in the church